andrew/ultimate-awesome/README.md

 - [awesome-saas-marketplaces](https://github.com/duncan-m/awesome-saas-marketplaces) - Curated List of SaaS marketplaces.
 - [awesome-volcano](https://github.com/e5k/awesome-volcano) - Resources for research in volcanology from processes to impacts of eruptions.
 - [awesome-youtube](https://github.com/edib/awesome-youtube) - Learn almost anything on Yotube.
+- [awesome-android-selfhosted](https://github.com/Elbullazul/awesome-android-selfhosted) - This a list of known Android apps that work with services that are self-hostable.
 - [awesome-ai-awesomeness](https://github.com/eric-erki/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-graph-classification](https://github.com/eric-erki/awesome-graph-classification) - A collection of important graph embedding, classification and representation learning papers with implementations.
 - [awesome-infosec](https://github.com/eric-erki/awesome-infosec) - A curated list of awesome infosec courses and training resources.